-Your doctor will first place a short hollow tube (sheath) to help guide a catheter into your vein.
-Most times, the sheath is placed in a jugular vein in the neck (see the drawing on page 3).
+Your doctor will first place a sheath (short hollow tube) into your vein.
+Most times, the sheath is placed in a jugular vein in the neck (see drawing below).
 Very rarely, a different vein is used.
 The vein that is used will affect how long you need to stay in the hospital after your procedure.